-The Organization leases office space in four locations under various long-term, noncancelable lease agreements.
+The Organization leases office space in four locations and various office equipment under various long-term, noncancelable lease agreements.
 The leases expire at various dates through December 2028.
+Two of the four locations were extended subsequent to year-end for an additional eight to ten years.
 The leases provide for annual rental payments with escalating monthly or quarterly with base rent payments ranging from \$466 to \$30,478.